• Home >

 Andrew Patrick, PhD

 Andrew Patrick is a historian of the relationship between the United States and the Middle East, focusing on the early twentieth century.
-His latest book, entitled America's Forgotten Middle East Initiative: The King-Crane Commission of 1919, came out in 2015.
-He is the former editor of the online journal New Middle Eastern Studies and is an active member of the "Lausanne Project" and the working group “World War I in the Middle East and North Africa.”
+His latest book, entitled America's Forgotten Middle East Initiative: The King-Crane Commission of 1919, came out in 2015 and he has published numerous articles in his area of expertise.
+Dr. Patrick is also an active member of the "Lausanne Project" and the working group “World War I in the Middle East and North Africa.”
 He has taught at the high school and university level in Maine, Turkey, Britain, and the United Arab Emirates.
 Before teaching, he worked for the National Park Service in Alaska, where he wrote the book The Most Striking of Objects: The Totem Poles of Sitka National Historical Park.
-Andrew’s latest book project focuses on the relationship between the United States and the Ottoman Empire during World War I era.
+Andrew’s ongoing work focuses on the relationship between the United States and the Ottoman Empire during World War I era.

 Education